lisakuemmerer/FluidNets.jl/README.md

 3) example_scripts
 tutorial-like scripts that use the general function.
 Can be used as introduction or general workflow.
 'make_model' contains a structure on how to build a neural network.
-'evaluate_trials' gives some ideas on how to optimize the trials run in hyperparameter optimization.
+'evaluate_trials' - work in progress